moby/moby/docs/sources/reference/builder.md

     # Comment
     RUN echo 'we are running some # of cool things'

-Here is the set of instructions you can use in a Dockerfile for building images.
+Here is the set of instructions you can use in a `Dockerfile` for building images.

-## .dockerignore
+## The `.dockerignore` file

 If a file named `.dockerignore` exists in the source repository, then it is interpreted as a newline-separated list of exclusion patterns.